Consensys/doc.gnark/docs/Tutorials/eddsa.md

 }
 ```

-To actually test the circuit, you need to generate an EdDSA signature,
+To test the circuit, you need to generate an EdDSA signature, assign the signature on the circuit's
-assign the signature on the circuit's witnesses,
+witnesses, and verify that the circuit has been correctly solved.

-and verify that the circuit has been correctly solved.
+To generate the signature, use the

-To generate the signature, you will use the package `github.com/consensys/gnark-crypto/ecc/bn254/twistededwards/eddsa`.
+`github.com/consensys/gnark-crypto/ecc/bn254/twistededwards/eddsa` package.

 There is an implementation of EdDSA for several curves, here you will choose BN254.

 ```go